BioE-KimLab/MulticompSol/README.md

 This repository consists of:
 - A novel small molecule solubility database (for solutes in 1-3 solvents)
 - Code to train multicomponent solubility models (for solutes in 1-3 solvents)
-- Code to perform semi-supervised distillation (for up to student 5 with thresholds of 0.3 and 1)
+- Code to perform semi-supervised distillation (for up to student 5 with thresholds of 0.3 and 1 / Here, we are providing a subset of COSMO-RS generated database.
+Contact us for the full data.)

 ## Using this Repository